pmitros/school-committee/streamline.md

 Did you know many CPSD teachers can't send their own kids here?
-The wages from the schools no longer support the cost-of-living in Cambridge, and the school does not allow employees to send their own kids to the sc hool.
+The wages from the schools no longer support the cost-of-living in Cambridge, and the school does not allow employees to send their own kids to the school.
 Good companies have employees [use their own products](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
 Employees can't make informed decisions otherwise, and teachers, likewise, should be able to see how schools impact their own kids.
 That also